skyline trail

 In summer 2019, we broke ground on Phase 1 of the Skyline Trail, which connected Zimmerman Trail to the parking lot at Zimmerman Park.
 Hundreds of people joined the celebration and ribbon cutting, and a favorite local band, Arterial Drive played their hearts out for the celebration.

-We have momentum!
+Billings TrailNet was a big part of making the Skyline Trail a reality!
 And with this collaborative effort, we are living up to our reputation as a great community!

 Billings TrailNet has been tasked with helping to connect our trails in Billings.
 We do all of this with donations from our community.
 If you would like to help, please contact us by calling our office at 406-281-1244, emailing us or making a donation.